 “We’re looking forward to your help with the baby over the holidays!”: Again assumptions make you look like an arse.
 Don’t assume, it’s polite to actually ask first.

 - Recognise and accept that not everyone is as interested in your child as you are.
 People often take little interest in things that don’t affect them.

 - Don’t use your child as a way to feel good about you.
 Fishing for compliments via talking incessantly about normal child milestones or showing photos of your child without asking is not only rude but it’s unsettling.
 If you have to feel good about your decision to breed by fishing for compliments – there is something wrong with your self-esteem.

 - Don’t use your child as a way to get what you want or be lazy.
 I’ve heard parents bitch that pram parking is further away from the shopping centre doors and that disabled parking is closer.
 There’s a reason for that.
 Disabled parking is closer so people who need it don’t have to walk so far to get to the entrance.
-Pram parking has only been placed in the carparks at the discretion of the shopping centre – they don’t have to put them there.
-Parents have prams to lean on while they walk.
-You don’t see me bitching about needing a closer park to the doors because I’m pushing a trolley.
+Pram parking has only been placed in the carparks at the discretion of the shopping center – they don’t have to put them there.

 - Don’t forget your friends.
 Even if we don’t want to have children – we would still like to be your friend and go out with you.
 Sometimes with the child and sometimes without.

 - Don’t assume we’ll help out with your children.
 Most of us are happy to accommodate children in some way but it’s always polite to ask first.
 It’s also polite not to assume that we will or can babysit or help with chores.
 We still have busy lives as well.